bshyuunn/bshyuunn.github.io/_posts/2024-11-26-SECCON-CTF-13-Quals-Blockchain-Writeup.md

 <br>

-So, I was able to successfully overwrite the balance value with the owner address.
+So, I was able to overwrite the balance value with the owner address.
 To exploit this, I first created a `wallet` at index 1, where I was the owner, and then created another `wallet` at position `(maxUint / 3) + 1`, which allowed me to execute the attack.

 <br>